-To better understand this result, for each of the spatial regions we compute the age at $0.8~M{\star}$ (as indicated in Figures 2 and 3).
+To better understand this result, for each of the spatial regions we compute the age at 0.8 M{\star} (as indicated in Figures 2 and 3).
 These are represented color coded in Figure 4 (in Gyr, also shown in each box), with the present-day stellar mass of the galaxy in the vertical axis and the spatial zone in the horizontal.
 Arising from the number of galaxies, statistical errors in the age for each box amount to 0.23 dex, while systematic errors introduced by the choice of other SSP basis (González Delgado et al. 2005) are 0.05 dex (R. M. González Delgado et al. 2013, in

-8 R{50} is the circular half-light radius in $5635 \pm 40 \, \text{Å}$.
+8 R{50} is the circular half-light radius in 5635 ± 40 Å.

 Figure 3.
 Inside-out stellar mass growth and spatially resolved downsizing.
 Panels show the normalized growth (gray scale in 10 intervals of 10%, with the 80% contour in black) in time in the four zones of Figure 2.
 To avoid number statistics biases, the galaxies are stacked in seven equally populated bins of 15 galaxies each, sorted by present-day total stellar mass; this implies that the vertical axis in Figures 3-5 is not uniform in log mass.
 For each spatial component, the growth is normalized to its total final stellar mass (i.e., the growth curves of Figure 2 are cuts for two of the mass bins through the gray scale and contours).
 For each zone, three example mass bins growth curves are plotted (lowest, intermediate, and highest in blue, green and red, respectively) showing how the signal of downsizing is spatially preserved (the four blue lines here correspond to the four dashed lines in Figure 2, while the four green lines here correspond to the four full lines in Figure 2); the axis corresponding to these cuts is the same as the gray scale, i.e., the scale 0.0-1.0 on the right-hand side.
-For a given galaxy mass, the progressive steepening of the growth from the outer (>1 R50) toward the nucleus shows the inside-out growth trend with the total mass of the galaxy.
-At the same time, for a given galaxy region, more massive galaxies grow faster than less massive ones, and this is sustained systematically from the inner to the outer zones.
+For a given galaxy mass, the progressive steepening of the more massive galaxies grow faster than less massive ones, and this is sustained systematically from the inner to the outer zones.
+(A color version of this figure is available in the online journal.)